6 Beer Slushy recipes for this summer

 More modern beer slushies use additional ingredients to add flavor and complexity to the drinks.
 The results are frozen beer cocktails with tropical fruity notes like mango or pineapple.

-What kind of beer for a beer slushy?
+Best beer for a beer slushy

-However, keep in mind that when beer is frozen, the bitterness level increases.
+Keep in mind that when beer is frozen, the bitterness level increases.
 That's also why jelly beer usually is made with malt beers.

 Malt beer is a lot sweeter than regular wheat beer.
 So, even when frozen, the sweetness dominates the bitterness.
 Yet, with wheat beer, that's a different story.